ansible-collections/ibm_zos_core/docs/source/community_guides.rst

 Parsing with BetterArgParser
 ----------------------------

+BetterArgParser goes beyond typical option value parsing and serves as an alternative to parsers such as argparse.
+It has been designed to validate values often used on z/OS to avoid unnecessary failures on the target such as incorrectly providing a data set name or type.
+For cases that require further validation, BetterArgParser accepts a BetterArg object that allows for further customization.

-This parser should serve as an alternative to parsers like argparse or used in conjunction with Ansible's module argument parser.
+It is recommended to use BetterArgParser in conjunction with Ansible's module argument parser.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:
    :glob:

-   community_guides_docs/better_arg_parser
+   community_guides_docs/better_arg_parse

 Helpful Links
 =============